MageStudio/mage-docs/docs/getting-started/2_setting-up-your-project.md

 Both elements can be styled freely.

+> As you can see, we're referring to `/dist/bundle.css` and `/dist/bundle.js`.
+This means we're going to assume you will have a bundling tool installed, and that you have a basic understanding of how they work.
+If you find yourself stuck, please refer to [Bundling examples](/getting-started/2_1_bundling_examples.md).

 ---

 ## index.js

-> This documentation is not going to provide help on how to bundle up your application or your stylesheets.
-Feel free to use whatever bundling tool you prefer.

 You project needs an entry point, which we will call `index.js` .
 It needs to look like this: